Meet The

 Peter Nicholson

-Peter was elected to Haslemere Town Council in the 2019 local elections
+Peter was elected in the 2023 local elections.

 John Robini